cirosantilli/db/mysql.md

     SHOW GRANTS FOR user@host;

-Give all priviledges to an user:
+Give all privileges to an user:

     GRANT ALL            ON *   .*     TO 'user'@'localhost';

-*.* means global priviledges:
+*.* means global privileges:

-On all tables on db `mydb`:
+On all tables on DB `mydb`:

     GRANT ALL            ON mydb.*     TO 'user'@'localhost';
     GRANT SELECT, INSERT ON mydb.*     TO 'user'@'localhost';